 She also filed a lawsuit against the attorneys who represented her in a previous dispute with the property developers.

-Fans, meanwhile, have lobbed suspicions against Sharon Murphy, especially after rumors spread that she and Murphy’s husband had begun sharing the same bed after the actress died.
+Fans, meanwhile, have cast suspicions upon Sharon Murphy, especially after rumors spread that she and Murphy’s husband had begun sharing the same bed after the actress died.
 In fact, Monjack was found in the bed he reportedly shared with Sharon Murphy on the day he died.

-But Sharon Murphy’s reportedly close relationship with her daughter suggested to many that she would not hurt her, and she was never deemed a murder suspect by investigators.
+But Sharon Murphy’s reportedly close relationship with her daughter suggested to many that she would not hurt her, and investigators never deemed her a suspect in how Brittany Murphy died.

 Shortly after her death, her husband and mother made sure to put their record straight.
 They said the reality was that Brittany Murphy relied on prescription drugs for much of her adult life to cope with the chronic pain she suffered from a car accident, but that she wasn’t a drug addict.

 Murphy also allegedly suffered from heart murmurs, which her mother and husband claimed would have made it impossible for her to consume any illegal substances without endangering herself.